When to do a risk assessment

 Risk assessments help us identify how likely and serious the risks are when doing any activity.
 We can then weigh the risks against the potential benefits of the activity.

+Whether you’re using a pre-filled form or filling in a blank form yourself, it’s important to think all about the necessary steps.
 When you complete your risk assessment, there are five key principles to think about:

 When carrying out an activity it’s important to understand what hazards could be present.

 Hazards are anything with the potential to cause harm (eg cars, trip hazards, exposed electrical wires, theft.).

 It’s important to:

 - Look – what hazards can you see?
 This will be the main way of identifying risks.
 Look at the venue you’re using and try to identify hazards as you walk around.

 - Ask – have others used the space before?
 Is there an existing risk assessment for a space or activity that you could incorporate into your own risk assessment?
 (If you’re using a generic or pre-existing risk assessment make sure to double check that it’s recent and that you agree with the steps taken).
 Others may be able to identify risks that you haven’t noticed.

 - Check – are there any manufacturer’s specifications (eg electrical items, chemicals, such as cleaning products, and equipment) that might be potential hazards?

 - Consult – understand risks associated with people, such as health conditions, individual requirements or additional needs.
 It’s important to identify these and support individuals, rather than creating barriers to activities.